 Cats are more likely to go near a gas fireplace than a wood-burning stove or traditional fireplace.
-This is because the flames are guarded behind glass, so they are seen as an imminent danger.
-The cat simply gets a warm, cozy spot to relax next to.
+The flames are guarded behind glass, so they aren’t seen as an imminent danger.
+As a result, the cat gets a warm, cozy spot to relax.

 - Difficulty breathing